 Why Methane Is Climate’s Low-Hanging Invisible Fruit

 (Bloomberg) -- Methane is the second-largest contributor to global warming after carbon dioxide.
 But new and better techniques to spot major emitters of the odorless, colorless gas have pushed curbing it up climate to-do lists.
 Scientists view reducing methane emissions from the fossil fuel industry as the cheapest and easiest way to hold down global temperatures in the near term.
-That could blunt the worst of climate change while buying time for reducing carbon emissions.
+That could counterbalance the initial warming effect from declining use of dirty fuels -- which also pump out fine particles that reflect sunlight -- while buying time for reducing carbon emissions.

 1. What is methane?